bjoernQ/bl602-wifi-rs/README.md

 - [ ] especially the code in `compat` needs rework
 - [ ] make it more stable
 - [ ] use a queue for tx
+- [ ] update to latest blobs (for me they can not connect to all APs currently)

 and many more ...